Managing Users.

 • Shell: The absolute location of a user’s shell i.e. /bin/zsh

-Add a New User and Create Home Directory
+Add a New User and Create a Home Directory

 On most Linux distributions, when creating a new user account with useradd, the user’s home directory is not created.